jonathan-poole/qs-admin-guide/docs/asset_management/apps/remove_unused_private_sheets.md

 [![unused_private_sheets_native_2.png](images/unused_private_sheets_native_2.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/unused_private_sheets_native_2.png)

-Now ideally, any unused applications should be removed **_before_** this sheet pruning activity.
+Now ideally, any unused applications should be removed _before_ this sheet pruning activity.
 This will allow for bulk removal of those private sheets as the _entire_ app has been identified as unused.
-In this example, we just want to remove private sheets from _published_ applications that are _used_.
+This example is intended to only remove private sheets from _published_ applications that are _used_.
 Ensure that [Remove/Quarantine Unused Apps](remove_quarantine_unused_apps.md) has been followed first.

 From the **App Stream** column, select _Unpublished_, and then select _Select alternative_ so that all streams are selected (all _published_ applications).
 Ensure that if a _Quarantine_ stream exists, that it is also deselected -- as there is no need to prune applications that are already marked for potential removal.